danilop/yas3fs/README.md

     pip install yas3fs

-If it fails, check the CentOS 6 installation below.
+If it fails, check the CentOS 6 installation steps below.

 If you want to do a quick test here's the installation procedure depending on the OS flavor (Linux or Mac):